PlaSma: Making Small Language Models Better Procedural Knowledge Models for (Counterfactual) Planning

 Here, we seek to benchmark language models' planning abilities under constrained (contextually grounded) situations.
 This task goes beyond the original planning task, requiring models to produce novel linguistic alternatives to unseen situations.

-\textbf{Evaluation Set.} To create an evaluation set, we generate conditions and counterfactual plans for the test set of \texttt{ProScript} following Step 1 in \S\ref{sec:script-acq}.
-We then only use human-verified tuples of (goal, plan, condition, counterfactual plan) as our test set for counterfactual planning and revision tasks.
+\textbf{Evaluation Set.} We created the test set of \data by generating conditions and counterfactual plans for the human-written (goal, plan) in the \texttt{ProScript}.
+Additionally, instead of using trained critic to filter out low-quality samples, we used human annotators to verify them.
+We only used human-verified tuples of (goal, plan, condition, cf. plan) as the test set of \data.

-\textbf{Setup.} We compare 3B and 11B student models with GPT-3 \texttt{Curie} and the 175B teacher model, \texttt{text-davinci-003} in zero/few-shot settings.
-During inference, we use our proposed verifier-guided step-wise beam search with $\alpha = 0.75$ to outweigh student model's probability over the verifier validity score.\footnote{We performed a hyperparameter search over $\alpha=\{0.5, 0.75, 0.8\}$.}
+\textbf{Setup.} We compare 3B and 11B student models with GPT-3 \texttt{Curie} and \texttt{text-davinci-003}, the 175B teacher, in zero/few-shot settings.
+During inference, we use our verifier-guided step-wise decoding with $\alpha = 0.75$ to outweigh student model's probability over the verifier validity score.\footnote{We performed a hyperparameter search over $\alpha=\{0.5, 0.75, 0.8\}$. }

-\textbf{Metric.} We conduct human evaluation on the AMT platform.
+\textbf{Metric.} We conduct human evaluation on the AMT.
 We generate (counterfactual) plans for 300 randomly sampled examples using each model.
-We ask 3 human annotators to rate each generated plan based on whether it contains the necessary steps to make the goal achievable \textit{while satisfying the condition}.
-We provide 3 options for the annotators to pick from: \textbf{A}: The plan contains all the necessary steps to meet the requirements of the condition on the goal, \textbf{B}: The plan addresses the condition, but it is trivial and lacks thoughtfulness\footnote{An example of trivial modification is addressing the condition ``you have no money'' with adding an step ``find money'' in the plan.}, and \textbf{C}: The plan does NOT address the condition or does so very poorly.
+We ask 3 workers to rate if each generated plan contains the necessary steps to make the goal achievable \textit{while satisfying the condition}.
+We provide 3 answer options: \textbf{A}: The plan contains all the necessary steps to meet the requirements of the condition on the goal, \textbf{B}: The plan addresses the condition, but it is trivial and lacks thoughtfulness\footnote{Example: addressing the condition ``you have no money'' with adding a step ``find money'' in the plan.}, and \textbf{C}: The plan does NOT address the condition or does so very poorly.
 We take the majority vote for the final results.
 Details on crowd-sourcing human evaluation can be found in Appendix Figure \ref{fig:mturk_task2-3}.